web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/routing.md

 weight = 15
 +++

-{{% notice info %}}

-I prefer the easy-routes library than pure Hunchentoot to define routes, skip to its section if you want.
+I prefer the easy-routes library than pure Hunchentoot to define routes, as we did in the tutorial, so skip to its section below if you want.
+However, it can only be benificial to know the built-in Hunchentoot ways.

-{{% /notice %}}

 ## Hunchentoot